happner/happner/docs/autoload.md

 ### happner.js file format

 The `happner.js` can define an assortment of configs.
-Each config should define an element or suite of elements to be loaded into the mesh.
+Each config should define an element, or suite of elements, or function that returns the promise of an element or suite of elements to be loaded into the mesh.

 An element is the combination of a module and component definition.

-eg. (happner.js defining two configs)
+#### With a config defining a single mesh element

 ```javascript
 module.exports = {